 At the end of the day, the shipping ecosystem changes frequently.
 So, it’s important for businesses to stay up-to-date with the latest news on rules and rates, be open to new solutions, and regularly evaluate their shipping mix – that’s the only way to save money and stay ahead.

-Also, don’t forget to check out our dimensional weight pricing calculator to find out how the new DIM weight rules could impact your costs and where you could save money with the USPS!
+Check out our dimensional weight pricing calculator to find out how the new DIM weight rules could impact your costs and where you could save money with the USPS!